 So what are the events that might need some celebration or acknowledgement of the surrogate, and how do you do it?

 First up, there’s the Pregnancy Announcement.
 You should discuss openly together as a team about how this is done.
-An announcement on the intended parents’s Facebook page that doesn’t name or acknowledge the surrogate and her family can be upsetting.
+An announcement on the intended parent’s Facebook page that doesn’t name or acknowledge the surrogate and her family can be upsetting.
 Do your friends think a stork is bringing you a baby?
 She might not want a lot of attention, but she probably wants to be acknowledged.

-And then there’s the Baby Shower – it’s a celebration of the baby in her belly.
+And then there’s the baby shower – it’s a celebration of the baby in her belly.
 It cannot be separated from her, and therefore the celebration needs to involve and acknowledge her.
 Remember, she doesn’t want the spotlight – most surrogates feel uncomfortable with people (many of whom might be strangers) staring at her.
 It can also feel dissociating to be pregnant with someone else’s child, so whilst she wants acknowledgement that she’s doing a wonderful thing, she doesn’t want to be objectified.

-Next up is the Birth Announcement.
+Next up is the birth announcement.
 If you are announcing the birth to anyone – whether privately or on social media – you should include your surrogate and acknowledge her and her family.
 She may not want to be tagged in a Facebook post, but unless your friends think a stork brought you a baby, include her name in the announcement.

 Don’t forget to celebrate the Parentage Order!
-In some States, Parentage Orders are made without a hearing for the parties to attend.
+In some states, Parentage Orders are made without a hearing for the parties to attend.
 Regardless of whether there is a hearing, or whether all the parties can attend, it can be important to mark the occasion as a team.
 A special luncheon or dinner to celebrate the final stage of the surrogacy journey and start the next chapter together.

-And then there’s Birthdays.
+And then there’s birthdays.
 Birthdays are a milestone for the birthing mother – it’s the anniversary of a life-changing event that she and her family went through.
 Celebrating the child’s birthday is important for intended parents too – it’s a celebration of their first year as parents, joyous and challenging as it may have been.
 My best advice for birthday celebrations is to have one party for the child, and a separate gathering between the parents and the surrogate family, to acknowledge the relationship, the journey, and the challenges.